Reconfigurable-Computing-CalPoly-Pomona/Reconfigurable-RISC-V/README.md

 **Supervising Professor:**

-1. Mohamed El-Hadedy: Assistant Professor in Electrical and Computer Engineering at CalPoly, Pomona
+**1. Mohamed El-Hadedy:** Assistant Professor in Electrical and Computer Engineering at CalPoly, Pomona

 **Collaborators:**
-1. Wen-Mei Hwu:  Director of Center for Cognitive Computing System Research and Walter J. Sanders III-AMD Endowed Chair Professor in Elecrical and Computer Engineering at UIUC
+**1. Wen-Mei Hwu:**  Director of Center for Cognitive Computing System Research and Walter J. Sanders III-AMD Endowed Chair Professor in Elecrical and Computer Engineering at UIUC
-2. Jinjun Xiong: Director of Center for Cognitive Computing System Research and Adjunct Research Professor at UIUC
+**2. Jinjun Xiong:** Director of Center for Cognitive Computing System Research and Adjunct Research Professor at UIUC

 ### Project Sponsors: